thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	this.statsKeeper = StatsKeeper.create();

 18.3.
 Now we'll add the on-screen status display to show the player's current kill count.
-Open Player.ts and, in the .toControl() method, add the following lines at the end:
+Open Player.ts and, in the .toControl() method, add the following lines at the end of the existing list of child controls:

 	ControlVisual.fromPosAndVisual
 	(